Dielectric spectroscopy of hydrogenated hexagonal boron nitride ceramics: Results and discussion

-The measured complex permittivity of the samples are given in Figure \ref{fig:eps} and Tables \ref{tab:eps1} and \ref{tab:eps2}.
-The PTFE standard gave a nominal value of 2.02 across the low kilohertz to megahertz frequency range.
-Since PTFE is assumed isotropic, this value is extrapolated to the megahertz and gigahertz range, allowing the PPC, BCP and MCP methods to be compared for the h-BN samples.
-From Figure \ref{fig:eps}, however, for the MCP measurements obtained using the WG14 waveguide show much larger reductions in quality factor with increasing frequency, particularly at 9.6 GHz.
-This gives rise to a much larger observed dielectric loss for the PTFE.
-Since it is well-known that PTFE has negligible loss at gigahertz frequencies, this additional loss is most likely due a combination of depolarisation field effects with the low loss sample and the more lossy acetate sample holder.
-This is not an issue for higher loss samples but will skew results for lower loss samples.
+The measured complex permittivity of the PTFE, untreated, plasma treated and annealed h-BN samples are given in Figures \ref{fig:eps} and \ref{fig:anneals} and Tables \ref{tab:eps1} and \ref{tab:eps2}.
+The PTFE standard gave a nominal value of 2.05 across the low kilohertz to megahertz frequency range.
+Since PTFE is assumed non-dispersive, therefore, this value is extrapolated to higher frequencies, allowing the PPC, BCP and MCP methods to be compared for the h-BN samples.
+It is also shown that there are considerable systematic variations from 1 to 10 kHz which are systematic errors.
+From Table \ref{tab:eps2} the WG14 MCP measurements showed much higher losses with increasing frequency, particularly at 9.6 GHz.
+Since it is well-known that PTFE has negligible loss at gigahertz frequencies, the additional loss is likely a systematic error associated with the strong coupling to the resonator.

-The measured dielectric constant of the h-BN sample gave approximately 4.3$\pm0.2$ from 1 kHz to 10 MHz using the PPC method, in close agreement with the analytically calculated out-of-plane value\cite{Laturia2018}.
-Since the material is a compressed ceramic, an anisotropic value is not obtained, rather an averaged value of various directions, which is clear from the SEM images of the interface\cite{Mandal2019b}.
-With increasing frequency, there is minimal change with a value of 4.2$\pm0.1$ obtained using the BCP method from 10 MHz to 10 GHz.
-In the gigahertz frequency range, MCP also corroborates the BCP as shown in Table \ref{tab:eps1}.
-As with the PTFE sample, the dielectric loss is almost immeasurable in the megahertz to gigahertz range, with the same artefact of the slight increase in loss at 9.6 GHz.
-The negligible loss and low dielectric constant demonstrates the insulating dielectric properties of h-BN.
+The untreated h-BN gave a dielectric constant of 4.3$\pm0.1$ in the kilohertz to megahertz range, in close agreement with the analytically calculated out-of-plane value\cite{Laturia2018}.
+Even though h-BN is 2D, the material is a compressed ceramic and so an anisotropic value was not obtained, rather an averaged isotropic value.
+With increasing frequency, there was minimal change with a value of 4.2$\pm0.2$ obtained using the BCP method.
+In the gigahertz range, MCP corroborated the BCP values as shown in Table \ref{tab:eps1}.
+As with the PTFE sample, the dielectric loss was immeasurable in the megahertz to gigahertz range, with the same artefact of the slight increase at 9.6 GHz.
+The negligible loss and low dielectric constant demonstrates the favourable insulating dielectric properties of h-BN.